crystal-linux/malachite/docs/COMMON_FEATURES.md

 ]
 ```

-The way this works is simple.
+The way this works is simple:

-We have 2 urls in the `repositories.urls` key.
+- We have 2 urls in the `repositories.urls` key.

-Each `name` in the `repositories.name` key is prefixed with an index.
+- Each `name` in the `repositories.name` key is prefixed with an index.

-If the number is `1`, it'll insert the name into the `1`st URL.
+- If the number is `N`, it'll insert the name into the `N`th URL.

-Specifically, in the repo's URL, it'll insert the defined `name` in place of the `%repo%` substring.
+  - Specifically, in the repo's URL, it'll insert the defined `name` in place of the `%repo%` substring.

 That's literally it!